waimea-igdaikee/300dtd-cadet-planner-website/docs/2-sprint-2-mvp.md

 ![Only admin account able to view page](screenshots/test_mvp_stats_unit_1.gif)

 This works as intended.
-However when taking a closer look at the actual data shown, we see some issues:
+However, when taking a closer look at the actual data shown, we see some issues:

 ![Incorrect stats shown](screenshots/test_mvp_stats_unit_2.png)